MarcLinderGit/NFL_Stats/README.md

 - It combines the base directory path with the current season and week to determine the data storage directory.
 - Depending on the level ("player" or "team"), it iterates through units and categories, calling the `scrape_and_process_data` function to scrape and process data.

-These functions work together to scrape, process, and organize NFL statistics data for different levels (player and team) and seasons.
+These methods work together within the `NFLDataScraper` class to scrape, process, and organize NFL statistics data for different levels (player and team) and seasons.

 ## Directory Structure